by Jenna Kalinsky.

 Keeping them in the form of thought also adds to your psychic burden.
-When people awake at 3 a.m. to ruminate on things that are bothering them, the best and most salient way to make them real is to bring them out of the bingo ball cage of your brain and onto the page.
+(Who needs more of that??)
+When you awake at 3 a.m. to ruminate on things that are bothering you, the best and most salient way to make those thoughts real is to bring them out of the bingo ball cage of your brain and onto the page.

 Gretchen Rubin talks about this in her excellent interview with finance writer and money coach Melissa Houston on her podcast Think Like a CFO.
 Rubin, author of The Happiness Project, talks about how when we ruminate, we’re effectively stuck, but if you sit up, grab a pen, and let the thought out and onto the page, you’re releasing it from your brain and alleviating your mental burden.

 Click the image below to sign up for our FREE mini course on the creative mind of the writer, PLUS get more articles like this, news, tips, and more straight to your inbox!

 James Clear, author of Atomic Habits, says one must have a written plan for how to effectively implement an intention.

 An implementation intention sweeps away foggy notions like “I want to work out more” or “I want to be more productive” or “I should vote” and transforms them into a concrete plan of action.

 The simple way to apply this strategy to your habits is to fill out this sentence:

 Write it all down, make your thoughts linear and clear, make them real, and set your intention.